kib/bot/README.md

 # Contributing

 Contributing to this project is done by opening pull requests which will be reviewed and merged by the author.
+Please make sure to write and update tests and run the test suite (./manage.py test) before creating a pull request.
+Contributing documentation is also welcomed.